National Federal Criminal Search

 While they may sound the same, these two types of searches are distinct.

-• Federal criminal searches report information from federal district courts and contain only specific high-level, white-collar crimes and crimes that cross state lines.
+The National Federal Criminal Search reports information from federal district courts and contains only specific high-level, white-collar crimes and crimes that cross state lines.

-• The National Criminal Database compiles information from thousands of sources at the county, state and federal levels.
+The National Criminal Plus search reports information database that compiles potential records from thousands of sources at the county, state, and federal levels.

-More about the national criminal database search ›
+More about the National Criminal Plus search ›

 Federal crimes are tried at the highest level of the government for the commission or omission of an act defined by Federal statute or regulation having legislative authority with Congress.
 County criminal searches identify crimes against local laws, which include more common criminal offenses.